-Indian Bible College Annual Report 2022 - 2023 Financial Highlights
+Indian Bible College Annual Report 2023 - 2024 Financial Highlights

 Financials

 IBC is all about changed lives, not just filled heads, and the means to achieving this is found in the valiant efforts of the staff and faculty who serve by teaching, discipling, and fulfilling other supporting roles necessary to keep the school operating.
 The value of this “people power” is reflected in the financials– most of the school’s expenses are personnel related, and in order to keep tuition costs low enough for students to graduate debt free, these expenses are underwritten by the missionary support raised by most of the school’s paid staff.
-Cash donations to staff missionary support accounts provide more than half of IBC’s total contribution revenue.
-And during the 2022-2023 school year, almost $100,000 was gifted to the school in the form of donated classroom instruction provided by pastors (some retired, some not), teachers, and others with a plethora of professional experience, background and wisdom that they invested into IBC students.
+Cash donations to staff missionary support accounts provide nearly half of IBC’s total contribution revenue.
+And during the 2023-2024 school year, more than $100,000 was gifted to the school in the form of donated classroom instruction provided by pastors (some retired, some not), teachers, and others with a plethora of professional experience, background and wisdom that they invested into IBC students.

 Volunteers